rmundra22/Self-Driving-Engineering-Nanodegree/Part 3/README.md

 **THESE COORDINATES ASSUME THE ORIGINAL IMAGE.
 THE PICKLED DATA CONTAINS RESIZED VERSIONS (32 by 32) OF THESE IMAGES**

 ### [A.] The Basic Data Summary

+> I used the pandas library to calculate summary statistics of the traffic signs data set:

     - Number of training examples = 34799
     - Number of testing examples = 12630